saulpierotti/markdown_notebook/ADS.md

 	* It is inspired by the political control tactique of making your enemies fight against each other for controlling them
 	* The divide step involves dividing the problem in sub-problems of smaller size
 	* The conquer step involves solving the sub-problems recursively
-		* If the sub-problem is too big I break it into sub-sub-problems
+		* If the sub-problem is too big I break it into sub-sub-problems (recursive case)
-		* If it is small enough I solve it directly
+		* If it is small enough I solve it directly (base case)
 	* The combine step uses the solutions of the elementary problems to give a solution of the original problem

 # Sorting